 Currently, our research group focuses on construction, operation, and data analysis for wide-area, time-domain optical and near-infrared imaging surveys of the night sky.
 Keith will be starting at UW-Madison in fall 2018, and is looking for graduate students.
-There is also an open postdoc position in the group (applications due 15 December 2017).

 - Dark Energy Survey (DES) – exploring the dark components of the universe.
 A unique combination of wide-area coverage and depth allows DES to set competitive dark energy constraints, and to reveal numerous dark-matter-dominated satellite galaxies of the Milky Way.
 DES begins the fifth season of observations in fall 2017.
 Keith is co-convener of the Science Release group, and the Milky Way Satellites group.
 Keith is also leading a program to search for optical counterparts for high-energy astrophysical neutrinos.